 - 4 tablespoon baking powder I used Rumford baking powder (split)

 - 2 tablespoon rice wine vinegar

 - 6 cloves garlic minced

-- 1 tbsp soy sauce I used Kikkoman
+- 1 tablespoon soy sauce I used Kikkoman

-- 1 tbsp roasted sesame seeds for garnish
+- 1 tablespoon roasted sesame seeds for garnish

 - 2 green onions sliced, for garnish